HnG-Server-Picker/HnG-Server-Picker/README.md

 The app uses the windows firewall to block the IP's.
 Creating or deleting Windows Firewall rules requires admin privileges — this is a Windows restriction, not something the app chooses.
 When you launch it, Windows will show a UAC prompt ("Do you want to allow this app to make changes to your device?"); you need to accept it for the app to work at all.
 If you decline, the app will close, since it can't do anything useful without firewall access.

-😀**Checking it works**
+✅**Checking it works**

-I recommend clicking "Block All" on the app and opening H&G. Open your H&G sync and look for ping: and pinging: (IP's).
+I recommend clicking "Block All" on the app and opening H&G. Open your H&G sync and look for ping:(IP).
 They should all say :Timeout as shown in the screenshot below.
-If you see any IP's that say "OK", they are not blocked.
+If you see any IP's that say "OK" at the end, they are not blocked.
 You can add the IP manually yourself, or wait for an update.

 <img width="188" height="135" alt="Screenshot_7" src="https://github.com/user-attachments/assets/82f43cab-1417-43ee-bde8-c24b1be7f669" />

 ❔**FAQ**

 1. Can i leave H&G open when blocking or unblocking servers?

    It is highly recommended to restart H&G every time you make any changes.